 - Gather and secure evidence in your defense

 - Communicate with the insurance companies and the courts on your behalf

 - Negotiate for a settlement with the insurance companies based on the evidence we produce

 - Bring them to court if they are not willing to make you a fair settlement offer

-If an elderly driver injured you or a member of your family in Birmingham, call the Morris Bart law firm today at (205) 380-4158.
+If an elderly driver injured you or a member of your family in Birmingham, call the Morris Bart law firm today or contact us online.
 We can get started by answering your questions with a free consultation.

 Our firm operates on a contingency fee basis with no up-front costs unless we secure a fair settlement or court award in your case.

 Questions?Call (205) 380-4158